 Hillary Briffa is Lecturer in National Security Studies and the Assistant Director of the Centre for Defence Studies at King’s College London, where she read for her Ph.D in War Studies, asking whether small states can have a grand strategy.
 She is also a founding member of the Centre for Grand Strategy, where she serves as the research lead for the Climate Change and International Order portfolio, and previously administered five editions of the annual summer school ‘The U.S., U.K., and World Order’ in partnership with the Clements Center for National Security at the University of Texas.

 In the Department of War Studies, Hillary is the research theme lead for National and International Security in the School of Security Studies.
-She currently teaches National Security Studies, and Political Violence, Counterterrorism and Human Rights at MA level; The Long View: Understanding International Relations Through History at BA3 Level; and is the BA Dissertation tutor and training lead.
-She has been nominated and shortlisted in the King’s Education Awards categories of ‘Sustained Excellence’ and ‘Inclusive Education’ for three consecutive years.
+She currently teaches National Security Studies, and Small States and International Security at MA level; The Art of War at BA1 Level; and is the BA3 Dissertation tutor and training lead.
+She has been nominated and shortlisted in the King’s Education Awards categories of ‘Sustained Excellence’ (2019/2020), ‘Inclusive Education’ (2021) and 'Expanding Opportunities' (2022) for four consecutive years.

-Across the College, Hillary serves on the Academic Board, the Faculty level Academic Working Group for Online CPD and Executive Education, and the SSPP Faculty EDI in Research Working Group.
+Across the College, Hillary serves as an elected representative on the KCL Council, which is the supreme governing body of the university, and the Academic Board.
+She also serves on the Faculty level Academic Working Group for Online CPD and Executive Education, and the SSPP Faculty EDI in Research Working Group.
 She is committed to championing gender and equality policies at KCL through the War Studies Equality, Diversity and Inclusion Committee, and is a regular contributor to KCL Widening Participation programmes.
-Beyond the College, Hillary is a member of the editorial board of open-access peer-reviewed journal Small States & Territories (ISSN: 2616-8006), serves as Literacy Lead for Europe for the Royal Commonwealth Society, and is an Early Career Member of the Royal Historical Society.
+Beyond the College, Hillary is the Academic Chair for the Knowledge Hub on Climate on behalf of KCL for Circle-U, the European University Alliance.
+She is also a member of the editorial board of open-access peer-reviewed journal Small States & Territories (ISSN: 2616-8006), serves as Literacy Lead for Europe for the Royal Commonwealth Society, and is an Early Career Member of the Royal Historical Society.

 Previously, she has taught courses across the spectrum of global politics, international relations, defence, foreign policy, security and strategy at the Royal College of Defence Studies, the Defence Academy of the United Kingdom, University College London, Birkbeck University of London, and Queen Mary University of London.
 Beyond academia, she served as Youth Ambassador for Malta to the Organisation for Security and Cooperation in Europe (OSCE) for three years, and worked at the Malta High Commission to the UK throughout Malta’s tenure as Commonwealth Chair-in-Office.
 After running peace-building projects in Eastern and Central Europe (capturing a $25k grant and winning the European Union Youth Award and the U.S. State Department Alumni Engagement Innovation Fund Award), in 2015 she was appointed an Associate Fellow of the Royal Commonwealth Society, and in 2016 became a recipient of the U.S. State Department’s inaugural Emerging Young Leaders award.